captor/Notes/ICH_Q2_R1.md

 ### 2. Types of Analytical Procedures to be Validated
 * Identification tests; Quantitative tests for impurities' content; Limit tests for the control of impurities; Quantitative tests of the active moiety in samples.
 * **Identification tests**: to ensure the identity, compare property to reference std.
 * **Impurities testing**: can be either a quantitative or a limit test, to reflect the purity characteristics of the sample.
+Impurities can be degraded compounds.
 * **Assay procedures**: to measure the analyte present in a given sample, a quantitative measurement of the major component(s).
 * Typical validation characteristics: **_Accuracy, Precision (Repeatability, Intermediate Precision), Specificity, Detection Limit (DL), Quantitation Limit (QL), Linearity and Range._**
 * It should be noted that robustness is not listed in the table but should be considered.